The Brighton to Portsmouth line of the LBSCR: London and Brighton Railway

-The London and Brighton Railway was authorised by Parliament on 15 July 1837.
+The London and Brighton Railway was authorised the London and Brighton Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxix) on 15 July 1837.
 It was to build from a junction with the London and Croydon Railway at Norwood to Brighton, and to build branches east and west at Brighton, to Lewes and Newhaven, and to Shoreham.
 At that time Shoreham was an important port, and ease of trading with the continent of Europe was considered essential.

 Land acquisition was a slow process, and contracts for construction were let in 1838 and 1839.
 A contract for the Shoreham branch was let to John Hale and George Wythes of Frimley.
 However it was reported in April 1839 that the permanent way on the Shoreham branch had been laid for a distance of nearly four miles, and that Hove tunnel was well forward.

 The Shoreham branch was much easier to construct than the main line, and it was realised that it would be complete at least a year before the main line.
 On 12 April 1839 it was decided to proceed with one line only the Shoreham branch until the works were complete, thus delaying unnecessary expenditure.